jnear/cs202-assignments/README.md

 This script will display the diffs of your compiler compared to the online compiler.
 By default it checks the prelude and conclusion pass but you can specify a pass the check.

+You may need to pip install a few packages if any of the imports are unrecognized when running the script.
+Use `pip install [name of package]`.

 Run `python verify.py --help` for specific usage

 Verify all tests in the `a2/tests` dir with the `a2` compiler